-Dear XXXXX:
+Dear NAME:

-This is in response to your petition to use an alternative method of allocation or apportionment.
-Department of Revenue ("Department") regulations require that the Department issue only two types of letter rulings, Private Letter Rulings ("PLRs") and General Information Letters ("GILs").
-PLRs are issued by the Department in response to specific taxpayer inquiries concerning the application of a tax statute or rule to a particular fact situation.
-A PLR is binding against the Department, but only as to the taxpayer issued the ruling and only to the extent the facts recited in the PLR are correct and complete.
-GILs do not constitute statements of Department policy that apply, interpret or prescribe the tax laws and are not binding against the Department.
+This is in response to your April 11, 2023, petition to use an alternative method of allocation or apportionment.

+The Department issues two types of letter rulings.
+Private Letter Rulings ("PLRs") are issued by the Department in response to specific taxpayer inquiries concerning the application of a tax statute or rule to a particular fact situation.
+A PLR is binding on the Department, but only as to the taxpayer who is the subject of the request for ruling and only to the extent the facts recited in the PLR are correct and complete.
+Persons seeking PLRs must comply with the procedures for PLRs found in the Department's regulations at 2 III.
+Adm.
+Code 1200.110.
+The purpose of a General Information Letter ("GIL") is to direct taxpayers to Department regulations or other sources of information regarding the topic about which they have inquired.
+A GIL is not a statement of Department policy that apply, interpret, or prescribe the tax laws, and is not binding on the Department.
 See 2 III.
 Adm.
 Code 1200.120(b) and (c).
+You may access our website at tax.illinois.gov to review regulations, letter rulings, and other types of information relevant to your inquiry.

+The nature of your request and the information you have provided require that we respond with a GIL.
 For the reasons discussed below, your petition cannot be granted based on the information provided.